-As all pupils are dual registered, HES works in partnership with a pupil's home school to support independence and prepare them for their next destinations whether this be reintegration, transition to a specialist provision or a move to Post-16.
+As all pupils are dual registered, INSPIRED PATHWAYS works in partnership with a pupil's home school to support independence and prepare them for their next destinations whether this be reintegration, transition to a specialist provision or a move to Post-16.

-Through the disability discrimination duties HES works to provide protection for disabled students by preventing discrimination against them on the grounds of disability - either from a developmental position or a physical presentation.
+Through the disability discrimination duties INSPIRED PATHWAYS works to provide protection for disabled students by preventing discrimination against them on the grounds of disability - either from a developmental position or a physical presentation.
 The two key areas involved in this are to ensure that we do not treat disabled students less favourably and that we take reasonable steps to avoid putting disabled students at a substantial disadvantage.
 This is known as the reasonable adjustments duty.

-VII) MEETING THE NEEDS OF GIFTED AND TALENTED STUDENTS
+MEETING THE NEEDS OF GIFTED AND TALENTED STUDENTS

-With regards to Gifted and Talented students, HES works according to the following principles:
+With regards to Gifted and Talented students, INSPIRED PATHWAYS works according to the following principles:

-- 1. Inclusion means recognising the rights of able students this is about entitlement, not elitism.
-All students accepted on referral to HES are deemed to be demonstrably "learning ready" according to communication & interaction needs and SEMH presentation.
+- Inclusion means recognising the rights of able students this is about entitlement, not elitism.
+All students accepted on referral to INSPIRED PATHWAYS are deemed to be demonstrably "learning ready" according to communication & interaction needs and SEMH presentation.
 Induction procedures identify those pupils who sit at the highest abilities.
 We recognise that the presentation may only be in one subject area, particularly our learners with ASC. - 2.
 Differentiation through QFT is our primary route in supporting students who learn faster, with greater depth and breadth. - 3.
-Where possible (logistically speaking and with consideration of 'social-emotional' readiness), gifted and talented students attending HES should be provided with the potential to achieve beyond the recognised Year 11 national curriculum expectations.
+Where possible (logistically speaking and with consideration of 'social-emotional' readiness), gifted and talented students attending INSPIRED PATHWAYS should be provided with the potential to achieve beyond the recognised Year 11 national curriculum expectations.
 The broad range of qualifications and accredited schemes of learning attached to these enable a personalised curriculum in these circumstances.
+One example of this for the 24-25 curriculum is a pilot of Level 2 Certificate in Further Maths entry alongside GCSE Maths for HA pupils.